anas10/react-redux-typescript/README.md

 **All CSS lives in `./public/css`.**

-The Sass project builds on the Google Material Design project (`./public/css/src/vendor/materialize-src`), however all custom styling is located in the root of `./public/css/src`.
+The Sass project is built on top of Google Material Design (`./public/css/src/vendor/materialize-src`), however all custom styling is located in the root of `./public/css/src`.

 In order to compile sass and minify the resulting css, run